GoodBoyNinja/Your-First-CEP-Panel/README.md

 # CEP-FML (Still in progress)
 Things to expect when creating your first CEP panel after developing scripts using ExtendScript, in a recommended order:

+0.9: I recommend getting familiar with [Visual Studio Code](https://code.visualstudio.com). `If you are coming from a smipler text editor such as Atom this might feel like much.
+Take a few days to migrate, google / youtube search your struggles.
+In the long term, vsc is the better editor, even if a bit less user friendly for beginners.`

-1. Install and learn some [node.js](https://nodejs.org/en/) basics, get comfy with the console. `this will come in handy when you want to pack your extension for distribution, and later on for starting a new project using templates from github / your own template`
+1. Install and learn some [node.js](https://nodejs.org/en/) basics, as well as [npm](https://www.youtube.com/watch?v=s70-Vsud9Vk).
+Get comfy with the console. `this will come in handy when you want to pack your extension for distribution, and later on for starting a new project using templates from github / your own template`

 2. Lean [how to use git and github](https://www.youtube.com/watch?v=BCQHnlnPusY). `this will come handy for easier version control for your project, as well as using packages from github to kickstart a new project / improve your workflow`